 Prince Sheian is named after the builders parents She(ila) and Ian thus Sheian, and the Prince part comes from the project being known as project Prince or just Prince, and her owner felt that the word Prince had to be retained for the engine.
 Prince Sheian entered service on the 3rd April 2010, and was formally named on the 23rd May 2010 by the builders parents.
-She is painted "monarch red" which is the same colour as our red coaches, but has white lining.
+He is painted "monarch red" which is the same colour as our red coaches, but has white lining.
 Her tender is capable of holding 80 gallons of water.

 At the end of2019 Prince Sheian was withdrawn from service for a full overhaul after 10 years of hard service for the SNBR.
-During his 10 years of service Prince set many new SNBR steam records, including most trips around the track in a normal operating day, most steam engine trips and year, and at the time of withdrawl for overhaul he had overtaken in terms of total miles all the other SNBR steam engines.
+During his 10 years of service Prince set many new SNBR steam records, including most trips around the track in a normal operating day, most steam engine trips in a year, and at the time of withdrawl for overhaul he had overtaken in terms of total miles all the other SNBR steam engines.